Choirrulloh/Raspberry-surveillance-camera/README.md

 [![Motion](https://i.imgur.com/CrFGWuo.jpg)](https://i.imgur.com/CrFGWuo.jpg)

-> Check your Rasbperry local access by typing your Raspberry local IP (`192.168.1.202`) in a browser on a device connect on same wifi network.
+> Check your Rasbperry local access by typing your Raspberry local IP (`192.168.1.202`) in a browser on a device connected on same wifi network.

 ## Internet access
 I use a Huawei E5180s-22.
 Your modem can be different but the NAT configuration should be similar.